tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 provide room for additional features in the future.
 An extension may be tagged as mandatory by using an extension type codepoint with the high order bit set to 1.
-A client which receives a mandatory extension they do not understand must reject the record.
+A client which receives a mandatory extension they do not understand must reject the ESNIRecord value.

-The semantics of this structure are simple: any of the listed keys may be used to encrypt the SNI for the associated domain name.
+Any of the listed keys in the ESNIKeys value may be used to encrypt the SNI for the associated domain name.
 The cipher suite list is orthogonal to the list of keys, so each key may be used with any cipher suite.
 Clients MUST parse the extension list and check for unsupported mandatory extensions.
-If an unsupported mandatory extension is present, clients MUST reject the ESNIKeys record.
+If an unsupported mandatory extension is present, clients MUST reject the ESNIRecord value.

-This structure is placed in the RRData section of an ESNI record as-is.
+The ESNIRecord structure is placed in the RRData section of an ESNI record as-is.
-Servers MAY supply multiple ESNIKeys values, either of the same or of different versions.
+Servers MAY supply multiple ESNIRecord values, with ESNIKeys either of the same or of different versions.
 This allows a server to support multiple versions at once.
-If the server does not supply any ESNIKeys values with a version known to the client, then the client MUST behave as if no ESNIKeys were found.
+If the server does not supply any ESNIRecord values with an ESNIKeys version known to the client, then the client MUST behave as if no ESNI records were found.

 The name of each ESNI record MUST match the query domain name or the query domain name's canonicalized form.
 That is, if a client queries